John Unicomb: Personal life

+they were playing lead roles in rival Shakespearian productions in Sydney.
+A year later, the couple relocated to London, where they were married in their first few weeks there.
+Wedding guests included Leo McKern and Ralph Peterson.

+The couple remained in the UK for six years, spending the first two years in London, working in stage, radio, and television.
+They welcomed son Michael around the end of 1953, after which time, they bought a caravan and toured England, Wales, and Scotland with theatrical groups.

+Unicomb and Glyn returned to Australia in August 1958, where their second son David was born about six years after Michael.
+By the end of the 1960s, the couple had divorced.

+Unicomb met his second wife, actress Gillian, starring opposite her in a stage production of London Assurance.
+Together they relocated to Tasmania.

-He later worked as a comedian, and was involved in the protests against Australian involvement in the Vietnam War.
+Unicomb was involved in the protests against Australian involvement in the Vietnam War.

-He moved to Tasmania, where he was active in the Hobart theatre scene, working for the Theatre Royal, of which he was appointed general manager in 1986.
-He retired in 1994 and died in 2012.
-An audio recording of his theatre recollections is held by the National Library of Australia, Canberra.
+Unicomb died in 2012, at the age of 834 after a short battle with cancer.
+He was survived by his wife Gillian and three sons.

 Morris Unicomb

 His brother Morris James Unicomb (c.
-1933 – 25 February 2006) achieved a degree of fame as a child actor, playing the unborn brother of Tyltyl in a radio adaptation of Maeterlinck's The Bluebird.

-By 1942 he was playing the lead role in the radio series Johnny Be Careful. and at age eleven was playing "Pip" in the serial "Budge's Gang".

-He was in the cast of the premiere of Blue Hills and appeared in the 1947 film Bush Christmas, which won praise in Europe.
+1933 – 25 February 2006) achieved fame as a child, playing the unborn brother of Tyltyl in a radio adaptation of Maeterlinck’s The Bluebird.
+In 1942 he played the lead role in radio series Johnny Be Careful. and at age eleven played Pip in the serial Budge's Gang.
+He also featured in the premiere episode of Blue Hills and 1947 film Bush Christmas, which won praise in Europe.

-He is most likely the Morrie Unicomb who with brother Don were proficient surf lifesavers.

 Robin Unicomb

 Robin Antony Unicomb (born c.
-1942), as a juvenile was a successful entrant to numerous eisteddfods in elocution and singing, and as an adult singing bass parts from Gilbert and Sullivan:
+1942) was a successful juvenile entrant to numerous eisteddfods in elocution and singing, and as an adult sang bass parts from Gilbert and Sullivan.